 Arlington National Cemetery is a good choice for a spring hike devoted to solitude and reflection.
 To really appreciate the magnitude of our nation’s heroes and loss, we recommend a long walk on the streets throughout the cemetery.
-In Spring, you’ll find beautiful blooming cherry trees and haze-free views of DC, and the paved streets are usable even after heavy rains.
+In Spring, you’ll see beautiful blooming cherry trees and haze-free views of DC, and the paved streets are usable even after heavy rains.

-The connector is very steep as it approaches the park, so if your outing includes strollers or children, you’re better off driving to Meadowlark and hiking the more forgiving trails inside the garden or along the front perimeter.
+The connector is very steep as it approaches Meadowlark Gardens, so you’ll get a good workout.
+If your outing includes strollers or children, you’re better off parking at Meadowlark to hike the more forgiving trails inside the garden and along the front.
 The small entry fee to Meadowlark is well worth your access to more flowering trees and plants along the pond and throughout the gardens.

 5. Burke Lake

-Begin at the Visitor Center to get input from the Rangers on any areas to avoid.
+Begin at the Visitor Center to get input from the Park Rangers about any muddy areas to avoid.
 Manassas is beautiful now, but a walk across the battlefields gives visitors a deeper appreciation of the difficult conditions and battles fought there by patriots from the north and the south.

 Extend your fun with an overnight getaway in historic Manassas.

 Explore a unique hemi-marsh on the Huntley Meadows Park hike, a hidden gem in the Fairfax County Park system.
 The wetland is perfect for a Spring hike when the plants, animals, and birds emerge from their winter naps.
 Walk the 2-mile loop trail from the Visitor Center through the woodlands and over the beautiful marsh boardwalk.